stefanspringer1/SwiftWorkflow/README.md

 )
 ```

-Then, for each work item that you want to process, use a new `Execution` object together with an :
+Then, for each work item that you want to process (whatever your work items might be, maybe you have only one work item so you do not need a for loop), use a new `Execution` object together with an :

 ```Swift
 workItems.forEach { workItem in